Assamese Hindu Wedding Reception – Post-Wedding Ceremony

 It almost feels like I just attended one of these weddings.

-If you had the pleasure of attending an Indian wedding, it would be very interesting for all of us to hear about your experience.
+If you had the pleasure of attending an Indian wedding, we all would love to hear your feedback about your experience.